Los Angeles

 Chinese Theatre: Full Review, Tours & Map…

 Warner Brothers – In our opinion, this is the best genuine studio tour you can do.
 No roller-coasters, just your chance to go behind-the-scenes at a working movie studio.
 You’ll see the “backlots”, the sets of films being shot at the moment, the scenery departments and even a little collection of movie vehicles like the “Batmobile”.
+There’s also a Friends experience including some of the original sets from the TV show.
 Our guide was fantastic and whole thing was a real insight into movie making.
 It’s not cheap, but it’s worth it.
-Follow the signs from Warner Boulevard.
-You may need to take your passport with you for security.

-Warner Bros Studio Tour: Full Review, Tickets & Map…
+Warner Bros Studio Tour: Read More, Tickets & Map…

-The Getty Center – This is an oasis of calm, high up on a hill with stunning views of Los Angeles.
+The Getty Center – This huge modern complex is an oasis of calm, high up on a hill with stunning views of Los Angeles.
 It’s an art gallery and café, but it’s also fascinating to walk around with beautiful gardens and striking architecture.
 Best of all, it’s free!
 Closed on Mondays.
-It’s signed from the Interstate 405 with the main gate on Sepulveda Boulevard.

 Getty Center: Full Review, Pictures & Map…